UPDATED: Mar 03, 2020.

 The Polaris 360 is an effective pool cleaner that will leave your inground swimming pool clean.
 Driven by a belt system, three jets, and wheels, this device maneuvers via your facility and effectively clean it by scrubbing, sweeping, and vacuuming it.
 It features a large filter bag that collects huge debris from your swimming pool without needing emptying regularly.

 The tech used on its filter bag enables it to collect debris before they hit the pump basket hence prolonging the life of the machine.
 The 380 boasts of a greater ability to navigate via water and clean all the corners of your facility, thanks to the in-line backup valve which frees it in case it gets stuck and its climbing ability.
-This makes it ideal for cleaning swimming pools of any size, shape, and design.
+This makes it ideal for of any size, shape, and design.

 To use this cleaner, you will need a booster pump which is bought separately, and it comes with a 31 feet hose.
 It used to come in either blue or white color, sadly the black color was discontinued.